ForestHouse2316/WallpaperEngine-DockerStats/documents/DeveloperGuide.md

 Put the value in **Bytes** unit and it'll scale your value to range [0, 1024).
 (Only supports up to TerraByte level.)

+> [!note]
-> ℹ️ To be exact, KiB or MiB is the right notation because raw values are divided with 1024 in `App.vue`.
+> To be exact, KiB or MiB is the right notation because raw values are divided with 1024 in `App.vue`.
-But this used the notation that doesn't insert "i" like KB or MB to unify units of the RAM usage and others.
+> But this used the notation that doesn't insert "i" like KB or MB to unify units of the RAM usage and others.

 ### API
 In this section, you'll learn how to request to your server running `docker-stats-api`.\
 You can use `fetch()` in JS, `request` moudle in Python to send **GET** request to your server.

+> [!note]
-> ℹ️ The examples below are written in situation with the following environment:
+> The examples below are written in situation with the following environment:
 > - IP : 0.0.0.0
 > - PORT : 1202